vitorhirata/project-agrobio/social_model/README.md

 This model takes into account the social dynamics for the study of agrobiodiversity.
 Still in implementation.

 ## TODO
-- Improve ambient::printState to generate images.
-- Make profiling and code optimization.
+- Improve comments and code readability.
 - Improve propriety::chooseSpecie method, maybe using decision theory.
 - Search about the correct value of MUTATIONPROB and update it.
 - Use some risk model and add this property to each specie.